 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
-However, management also considers the factors that may influence the credit risk of its customer base, including the default risk of the industry and country in which customers operate.
+However, management also considers the factors that may influence the credit risk of its customer base, including the default risk of the influence transfer in management and country in which customers operate.

-The Company establishes an allowance for impairment that represents its expected credit losses in respect of trade and other receivables.
+The Company establishes an allowance for impairment that represents its expected credit loss as in respect of trade and other receivables.
 The management uses a simplified approach for the purpose of computation of expected credit loss for trade receivables.
 An impairment analysis is performed at each reporting date.